Char Siu Lettuce Wraps with Cashew Sauce

 When pork is seared on all sides, remove pan from heat.
 Pour stock into skillet.
 Add broccolini to skillet, nestling it around the pork.

-Transfer skillet to the oven and roast until pork is cooked (reaches an internal temperature of 145F / 63C), 20 to 25 minutes.
-(Note: Cook time will vary depending on thickness.
+Transfer skillet to the oven and roast until pork is cooked (reaches an internal temperature of 145F / 63C), 25 to 45 minutes.
+Broccolini should be done cooking after about 25 minutes.
+If it finishes cooking before pork, remove it from the pan and set it aside, covered to keep warm.
+(Note: Cook time for the pork will vary depending on thickness.
 If using pork tenderloin, these are typically much smaller and will cook faster.
 Start checking pork tenderloin after 12 minutes in the oven.
 If pork tenderloin finishes before broccolini, remove pork and allow broccolini to continue roasting.)

 Transfer pork to a cutting board and let rest, covered, for 7 minutes.

 Move broccolini to a serving plate.
 Reserve pan juices from the bottom of the skillet.

 Slice pork into bite-sized pieces and transfer to a serving bowl.
 Drizzle reserved pan juices over top of pork.
 (Reserve half the pork for Thursday.)

 Set out lettuce, pork, cucumbers, green onions, and cashew sauce so that you can assemble lettuce wraps at the table.
 Enjoy broccolini on the side.

 To get a head start for Thursday, dice the portion of pork for that night's meal.